yacyam/3D-Perlin-Noise/INSTALL.md

     and if not, make sure to follow the debugging tools in the textbook guide.

 Second: Update opam
-  - Make sure to run opam update and opam upgrade to make sure you're on the latest version of opam before installing.
+  - Make sure to run 'opam update' and 'opam upgrade' to make sure you're on the latest version of opam before installing.

-Second: Run opam install raylib
+Third: Run 'opam install raylib'
   - Accept all prompts given while installing raylib to opam, and let the installation fully finish.
+  - Make sure you installed Raylib.1.0.0 or a later version.
+If not you may still need to run 'opam update' and 'opam upgrade'.